MBE vs MBA

 MBE Career Prospects

 A graduate in MBE has great career prospects.
-You could serve as consultants, resource economists, policy advisors or analysts in a number of public and private sector organisations.
+You could serve as consultants, resource economists, policy advisors or analysts in a number of public and private sector organizations.
 Research in the area of economics is also a prospect you could look into.